cyrus-and/trace/README.md

         -h                : show this message
         -d                : load the default group
-        -g <group>        : group file to source
+        -g <group>        : group file to load
         -m <metric>       : metric to use
-        -x <label> <code> : custom shell code to execute in which the variable
-                            $pid is defined to be the PID of the process being traced; the first word of the argument is the label and it will be shown as a column header -s <separator>    : column separator (defaults to tab) -i <interval>     : seconds between two consecutive measures (defaults to 1s)
+        -x <label> <code> : custom shell snippet to execute in which the variable $pid is defined to be the PID of the process being traced; the first word of the argument is the label and it will be shown as a column header -s <separator>    : column separator (defaults to tab) -i <interval>     : seconds between two consecutive measures (defaults to 1s)